 - Must not be currently on criminal probation.

-- All applicants are subject to a thorough, comprehensive background investigation.
+- All applicants are subject to a thorough, comprehensive background investigation and polygraph.

 - Must possess a valid driver's license at time of application.